 They are cleansed because of Christ’s sacrificial blood and equipped, empowered and filled with the Holy Spirit’s fire.

 Much of their fighting is done on their knees in persevering prayer, and the sword they possess is the Word of God, which they know well and are deeply committed to.
 They are zealous, undaunted, fearless, unswerving and unstoppable as they storm the forts of darkness.

 In this Army we find belonging, we find purpose, we take up arms and fight to see people freed from oppression, injustice conquered, and souls saved into the Kingdom of Heaven.
 Hallelujah!

-In this Salvation Army there is a place for you, irrespective of your age, your gender, your ethnicity, your past, your fears or your failings.
+In this Salvation Army there is a place for you, irrespective of your age, sex, ethnicity, past, fears or failings.
 This is an Army fuelled with passion, filled with purpose and fighting to prevail over darkness.

 So, soldiers of our God arise!
 Forward march with Blood and Fire and win the world for Jesus!